 After a few failed attempts (and walking in circles round the mountain) Horace-Bénédict de Saussure offered a reward to the first person to reach the summit.
 In 1786 two Chamonix locals, Michel Paccard and Jacques Balmat, claimed the prize – and the first ascent.
 Saussure would later follow the same route and became the third person to summit the infamous mountain.

-What to Expect on the Tour du Mont Blanc?
+What to Expect on the Tour du Mont Blanc Trek

-Wildlife, beautiful mountains and remote mountain refuges.
+Along the way, you'll see wildlife, beautiful mountain views and stay in remote mountain refuges.
 Watch out for Ibex with their big horns and steer clear if two males begin a fight on the trail.
 It’s not worth getting involved.
 Look out for birds of prey circling above your lunch spot, and have no doubt that they will have their eyes on your sandwich.

 Back on the ground, you might spot anything from red deer to chamois, roe deer, squirrels or marmots, mountain hares, foxes, boars, badgers, stoats or an abundance of the other wildlife that lives in this blossoming area.
 There is no lack of biodiversity across the 170km Mont Blanc hiking route, that's for sure.